aalam24/Tflite-Micro-Security/README.md

 # Tflite-Micro-Security
-This project investigates security issues in TFLite Micro
+This project investigates security issues in TFLite Micro.